By: Wentworth S.B. No. 1696

 (1) means a continuing, organized program or plan of

 service retirement, disability retirement, or death benefits for

-officers or employees of a political subdivision;
+officers or employees of a municipality;

 (2) includes a plan qualified under Section 401(a),